southwickIO/cloudy-rabbit/README.md

 2. Ubuntu (>=20.04) or relevant distro.
 3. scapy (`sudo pip3 install scapy`).
 Used for ti.py and must be installed as sudo for ti.py to work.
 4. ifconfig (`sudo apt install net-tools`).
 Used for df.sh to request information from interfaces.
+5. nmap (`sudo apt install nmap`).
+Used for bg.sh to scan some port services.

 ## Scripts
 0. **Menu** (main.py) - Must be run as sudo.
 This is the main script of the program.